iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

+> Today is 2/24, the last scan was on 1/24.
+Leave it to the government to create a useless app.
+Once the problem was fixed, it's working good now!<br> :date: __2021-04-28 22:16:18__

 > I am not sure how useful this app is.
 It does what is says it does - monitors for possible exposure to covid-19 virus.
 Please note that the new version corrected the problems with the prior version.<br> :date: __2021-03-24 15:44:26__